 The master’s degree in Drug Development & Product Management focuses on building the managerial, regulatory, and pharmacoeconomic skills and insight to equip graduates to effectively lead the complex facets of the drug development process from discovery-to-patient.

 What classes are required?

-The degree consists of 72 quarter units of study, and classes are offered fall, winter and spring quarters.
+The degree consists of 36 quarter units (10 courses) of study over three quarters.
 For more information, refer to Curriculum page.

 How much does it cost?

-The cost is approximately $63,000, which includes all program instruction and administrative fees.
-Program fees do not include books, parking, graduate health insurance or incidentals.l For more information, refer to Financial page.
+The cost is approximately $32,000, which includes all program instruction and administrative fees.
+Program fees do not include books, parking, graduate health insurance or incidentals.
+For more information, refer to Financial page.

 Do I need to take the GRE/GMAT?

 No, the GRE/GMAT is not required for admission to the program

 What type of professional backgrounds do the students have?

 The master’s degree in Drug Development & Product Management is intended for individuals from either scientific, medical, pharma, business management, or legal backgrounds, who need specialized drug development and product management skills for career opportunities and advancement in pharmaceutical and managed care industries, or related government agencies, such as the U.S. Food and Drug Administration or the European Medicines Agency.